BMIRDS/HealthTranscriptAnnotator/README.md

 | -i {inputDirectory} | Directory containing the input CAS XMI files from cTAKES |
 | -o {outputDirectory} | Directory to output annotated files in Knowtator format |

+### Output
+For each XMI file, an equivalent file is output in Knowtator format.
+For medications, the annotations are identified with the class "Discussion\_of\_Medications".
+The Health Transcript Annotator also identifies classes "Medical Condition", "Test & Imaging", and "Treatment & Procedure" (currently a work in progress).

 ## 4. Evaluation
 ### Dataset
 Transcripts of 85 patients visiting with their primary care physician were used as our dataset.
 These visits were audio recorded and transcribed by a HIPAA compliant commercial medical transcription service.
 Ten transcripts were randomly selected and used as a development set.
 Another ten of the  transcripts were randomly selected as a validation set for our model.
 The remaining 65 transcripts were held-out as a test set for evaluation.